Kobi Peleg: Humanitarian aid

-Prof. Peleg is highly involved in humanitarian aid to disaster affected areas.
+Peleg is highly involved in humanitarian aid to disaster affected areas.
 In December 1988 he served as the deputy head of the medical delegation (field hospital) to Kirovakan (today: Vanadzor) in Armenia.
 In 1995 he participated and was responsible for the operational dispatching of the IDF's field hospital following the Rwandan genocide.
 In September 2009, he was dispatched as an UNDAC expert to assist the government of Indonesia in assessing the needs and coordinating international aid following the West Sumatra earthquake.

 Several months later, following the devastating 2010 Haiti earthquake, he joined the Israeli field hospital to extend medical aid to casualties.
 Similarly, in 2013, he participated in the Israeli field hospital dispatched to assist the victims of Typhoon Haiyan in the Philippines.
 In 2015, he was again dispatched as an UNDAC expert to coordinate the medical relief to earthquake-struck Nepal, where he collaborated with other UN and WHO experts to establish a more robust mechanism for assessing medical needs and coordinating medical aid extended by international medical teams.

 The experience gained by Prof. Peleg in his humanitarian work brought him to suggest paradigm-shifting recommendations in the field of medical relief post disasters.
 In particular, Prof. Peleg is leading a global effort to expand mass training of the public in light search and rescue skills.
 This innovative approach to life saving following massive earthquakes draws from both academic sources and field experience.